etomknudsen/tezos-baking/openvpn/README.md

 We can monitor it:<br>`sudo systemctl status openvpn-client@pia.service`

-We can disable it so it doesn't load at boot time:<br>`sudo systemctl stop openvpn-client@pia.service`
+We can disable it so it doesn't load at boot time:<br>`sudo systemctl disable openvpn-client@pia.service`

 ### With these few simple steps you have just enhanced the resilience of your Tezos node/baker.